onyx-platform/onyx/doc/design/masterless.md

   - J' will be allocated *at least* (floor (P * J's % value))
 - let X be the sum of all allocations for all J' values
 - Allocate P - X *more* peers to the first job in J

+And now, for the reassignment phase:
+- for each job J' in J
+- let K be the original number of peers executing this job at current
+- if the current number of peers executing this job exceeds the new assigned amount, this job reassigns the difference to another job
+- exactly which peers are released from a job depends on the Task Scheduler for that job

 #### Task Schedulers